First repatriation flight from Dubai with 177 passengers lands in Mangaluru

-The first repatriation flight to Mangaluru from Dubai with 177 passengers landed at the international airport here.
+The first repatriation flight to Mangaluru from Dubai with 177 passengers landed at the international airport here, carrying among others, 38 pregnant women and 12 medical emergency cases.
 The total passengers, including 88 men, 84 women, five children and two infants arrived by the Air India Express flight IX 384 late Tuesday night, airport sources said.

 - READ MORE ON: